 The Takeaway

-Paying for college is expensive and a TEACH Grant can help soon-to-be teachers pay for the cost.
-That being said, the service obligations of this grant won’t appeal to all students and they may find they need to pursue alternative funding, including federal and private student loans.
+Paying for college is expensive, and a TEACH Grant can help soon-to-be teachers pay for the cost.
+That being said, the service obligations of this grant may not suit all students, and you may find you need to pursue alternative funding, including federal and private student loans.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.